Podcast (kinsella-on-liberty): Play in new window | Download (Duration: 1:32:13 — 84.4MB)

 Kinsella on Liberty Podcast, Episode 175.

-This is the fourth of 6 lectures of my 2011 Mises Academy course “Rethinking Intellectual Property: History, Theory, and Economics” (originally presented Tuesdays, Mar.
-22-April 26, 2011; discussed on the Mises Blog in Study with Kinsella Online and in Rethinking Intellectual Property: Kinsella’s Mises Academy Online Course).
-I’ll release the remaining lectures here in the podcast feed in upcoming days.
+This is the fourth of six lectures of my 2011 Mises Academy course “Rethinking Intellectual Property: History, Theory, and Economics” (originally presented Tuesdays, Mar.
+22-April 26, 2011).
 The first lecture may be found in KOL172.

-The slides for the first lecture of this course are provided below.
-The course and other matters are discussed in further detail here.
-All slides and “suggested readings” for the entire course are provided in the notes for KOL172.
+Youtube and slides for this lecture are provided below.
+The course and other matters are discussed in further detail at KOL172.
+The “suggested readings” for the entire course are provided in the notes for KOL172.

 Lecture 4: IP STATUTES AND TREATIES; OVERVIEW OF JUSTIFICTIONS FOR IP; PROPERTY, SCARCITY AND IDEAS; RIGHTS-BASED ARGUMENTS FOR IP: CREATION AS A SOURCE OF RIGHTS